Carthage: Layout

 and quarried massive pillars... ."Virgil here, however, does innocently inject his own Roman cultural notions into his imagined description, e.g., Punic Carthage evidently built no theaters per se.
 Cf., Charles-Picard, Daily Life in Carthage (1958; 1968).

-The two inner harbours, named cothon in Punic, were located in the southeast; one being commercial, and the other for war.
+The two inner harbors, named cothon in Punic, were located in the southeast; one being commercial, and the other for war.
 Their definite functions are not entirely known, probably for the construction, outfitting, or repair of ships, perhaps also loading and unloading cargo.
 Larger anchorages existed to the north and south of the city.
-North and west of the cothon were located several industrial areas, e.g., metalworking and pottery (e.g., for amphora), which could serve both inner harbours, and ships anchored to the south of the city.
+North and west of the cothon were located several industrial areas, e.g., metalworking and pottery (e.g., for amphora), which could serve both inner harbors, and ships anchored to the south of the city.

-About the Byrsa, the citadel area to the north, considering its importance our knowledge of it is patchy.
+Considering the importance of the Byrsa, the citadel area to the north, our knowledge of it is patchy.
 Its prominent heights were the scene of fierce combat during the fiery destruction of the city in 146 BC.
 The Byrsa was the reported site of the Temple of Eshmun (the healing god), at the top of a stairway of sixty steps.
 A temple of Tanit (the city's queen goddess) was likely situated on the slope of the 'lesser Byrsa' immediately to the east, which runs down toward the sea.
 Also situated on the Byrsa were luxury homes.

 South of the citadel, near the cothon was the tophet, a special and very old cemetery, which when begun lay outside the city's boundaries.
 Here the Salammbô was located, the Sanctuary of Tanit, not a temple but an enclosure for placing stone stelae.
 These were mostly short and upright, carved for funeral purposes.
-The presence of infant skeletons from here may indicate the occurrence of child sacrifice, as claimed in the Bible, although there has been considerable doubt among archeologists as to this interpretation and many consider it simply a cemetery devoted to infants.
+The presence of infant skeletons from here may indicate the occurrence of child sacrifice, as claimed in the Bible and Greco-Roman sources, although there has been considerable doubt among archeologists as to this interpretation and many consider it simply a cemetery devoted to infants.
 Probably the tophet burial fields were "dedicated at an early date, perhaps by the first settlers."
 Recent studies, on the other hand, indicate that child sacrifice was practiced by the Carthaginians.
+According to K.L.
+Noll, many scholars believe that child sacrifice took place in Carthage.